Chapter 19: The Tragedy at Ong Thanh 062025

 Companies, respectively, out of the Ong Thanh Creek NDP.
 They marched in

-enemy presence to be extremely concerned.
-His point squad spotted and
+significant enemy presence to be highly concerned.
+His point squad

-exchanged fire with three VC, severely wounding all three.
-Heavily
+spotted and exchanged fire with three VC, severely wounding all three.

-traveled trails were also discovered.
-Lieutenant Colonel Allen did not
+Heavily traveled trails were also discovered.
+Lieutenant Colonel Allen

-allow Kasik to press his luck.
-He ordered Kasik to turn around and
+did not allow Kasik to press his luck.
+He ordered Kasik to turn around

-return to the NDP.
-Now, on the 16th, as Welch took the lead, it did not
+and return to the NDP.
+Now, on the 16th, as Welch took the lead, it did

-become obvious to the two company commanders that the area had not been
+not become evident to the two company commanders that the area had not

-prepped, until they were within three hundred meters of Triet’s ambush.
+been prepped until they were within three hundred meters of Triet's

-When they set out that morning, Welch and Kasik had assumed that Terry
+ambush.
+When they set out that morning, Welch and Kasik had assumed that

-Allen had called in an air strike on that area.
-However, he didn’t.
+Terry Allen had called in an air strike on that area.
+However, he

+didn't.
 Allen had failed to follow through with that.
-No such air strike was
+No such air strike

-called in and now Triet was waiting to pounce.
-Had the area been prepped
+was called in, and now Triet was waiting to pounce.
+Had the area been

-with airstrikes then Triet would not have been able to stage a proper
+prepped with airstrikes, then Triet would not have been able to stage a

-ambush.
-When Welch and Kasik drew close to the area, they realized that
+proper ambush.
+When Welch and Kasik drew close to the area, they

-it had not been prepped and the danger which that posed.
-They
+realized that it had not been prepped and the danger that that posed.

 Since early morning, Triet’s watchers had continually made him